Our Mission

 • To generate scientific research, analyses and insights about the wildlife, ecosystem, and ecosystem services of the region that informs the development of conservation measures

-• To deliver educational resources for schools and universities, and awareness programmes for the wider public that advance understanding of the rationale behind the conservation effort
+• To deliver programmes for the wider public that advance understanding of the rationale behind the conservation effort

-• To advocate for the appropriate conservation measures within the relevant biodiversity policy-making communities
+• To advocate for the appropriate conservation measures within the relevant policy-making communities

 Our Work-Streams